Enchantress (Marvel Comics): Amora

 After this Amora was defeated by Thor and banished to the forest in Norway.
 She was trapped in an Odinforce barrier and stripped of her powers.
-Lady Deathstrike and Typhoid Mary were on a quest to find Arkea, an intelligent gestalt microorganism capable of controlling machines and people.
+Lady Deathstrike and Typhoid Mary were on a quest to find Arkea, a gestalt microorganism capable of controlling machines and people.
 They found Amora and offered to help her regain her powers.
-In exchange they founded a new sisterhood to battle the X-Men, who were hunting Arkea and Lady Deathstrike.
+In exchange they founded a new sisterhood to battle the X-Men, who were hunting Arkea and Deathstrike.
 Arkea hacked the Odinforce spell and restored Amora's full powers.
 In exchange for this, Amora restored the physical form of the immortal mutant witch, Selene, and helped Arkea resurrect Madelyne Pryor.
 Before the Sisterhood could add more members, the X-Men attacked and killed Arkea.
 Amora was ambushed by the X-Man M, who defeated her in a surprise attack.
-However, Madelyne Pryor swore to continue the Sisterhood, which presently has Madelyne, Selene, Lady Deathstrike, Amora, and Typhoid Mary as members.
+However, Pryor swore to continue the Sisterhood, which presently has Pryor, Selene, Deathstrike, Amora, and Mary as members.

 During the "AXIS" storyline, Enchantress appears as a member of Magneto's unnamed supervillain group during the fight against Red Skull's Red Onslaught form.
 After the heroes and villains present at the battle experience a moral inversion due to the Scarlet Witch and Doctor Doom's attempt to bring out the Xavier in Onslaught backfiring, Magneto recruits Enchantress as one of his new 'Avengers' to stop the now-villainous Avengers and X-Men.

-Following the "Secret Wars" storyline, she has become a member of Malekith the Accursed's Dark Council.
+Following the "Secret Wars" storyline, she has become a member of Malekith's Dark Council.
 Through a spell, she takes control of the queen of the Light Elves, allowing her marriage to Malekith to happen and the conquest of their realm.

-During the "War of the Realms" storyline, Enchantress accompanies Malekith the Accursed in his invasion on Midgard.
-She and Kurse fight Ghost Rider and She-Hulk until Jane Foster slams Skidbladnir into Enchantress.
+During "The War of the Realms" storyline, Enchantress accompanies Malekith in his invasion of Midgard.
+She and Kurse fight Ghost Rider and She-Hulk until Jane Foster slams Skíðblaðnir into Enchantress.
 In Uruguay, the Enchantress raises the dead, but Ghost Rider, Doctor Strange, and Balder ward her off.